Sydney Game Fishing Club – By-Laws

 5. Club Wharf

 The Club’s wharf is for the use of all club members.
 Registered club boats may only berth at the Club for the purposes of recreational or social use and must adhere to the Wharf Docking Policy (below).
-Boats may not conduct commercial activities from the Club wharf under any circumstances.
+Boats may not conduct commercial activities from the Club wharf or its facilities under any circumstances without a commercial agreement with SGFC.
 Visiting boats may only berth at the Club with the express consent of the Committee.

 Wharf Docking Policy

 - Are at the risk of the Skipper, SGFC accepts no responsibility or liability whatsoever

 - Must be adequately insured and appropriately secured to the wharf